Architecture

 3. Errors are typed.
 Every rejection is a GameeError.
 Branch on err.code.
 See error handling.

 4. Events fire after init.
-The platform won’t dispatch start, pause, etc. until the handshake succeeds.
+The platform won’t dispatch start, pause, etc. until the handshake succeeds — and you must subscribe before gameReady().

 Watching the wire#